broadinstitute/CommunityAMARETTO/README.md

 ## Introduction

-Uncovering gene regulatory mechanisms underlying diseases and cancer systems have long time been sought by many researchers.
-This led to the development of many novel computational algorithms for regulatory network inference using multiomics such as genetics, epigenetics and transcriptomics.
-These algorithms are designed to infer system-specific gene regulatory network, leading to the understanding of underlying regulatory mechanisms of the system and facilitating biomarker discovery.
+Many researchers have long sought to uncover gene regulatory mechanisms underlying diseases and cancer.
+This interest has led to the development of many novel computational algorithms for regulatory network inference using multiomics such as genetics, epigenetics and transcriptomics.

-It is also believed that the integration of regulatory networks across multiple systems provides key information about cross-systems shared and distinct mechanisms.
-To this end, we developed *Community-AMARETTO* algorithm to integrate multiple regulatory networks inferred by the AMARETTO algorithm [1].
-Specifically, Community-AMARETTO algorithm consists of
-1) constructing a master network composed of multiple regulatory networks followed by 2) detecting groups (communities) of circuits that are shared across systems as well as highliting circuits that are system-specific and distinct.
+We developed *Community-AMARETTO* to integrate multiple regulatory networks across multiple systems to provide key information about cross-systems shared and distinct mechanisms.
+More specifically *Community-AMARETTO* algorithm integrates multiple regulatory networks inferred by the AMARETTO algorithm [1].
+Community-AMARETTO algorithm consists of 1) constructing a master network composed of multiple regulatory networks followed by 2) detecting groups (communities) of circuits that are shared across systems as well as highliting circuits that are system-specific and distinct.

 ## Installation